Will Cyberpunk 2077 Live up to the Hype?

 I had a lot of fun playing Witcher 3.
 This is partially because I never played Skyrim and partially because Witcher 3 is an incredible game.
 I played Witcher years after it came out and thought it was one of the greatest experiences I’ve had — outside of my usual competitive gaming that revolves exclusively around Dota 2.
 Witcher was fantasy, action-rpg, and a fantastic narrative.
 The world was beautiful and felt refreshing.

 I’ve played the entire GTA series.
 Witcher was a series and a genre I hardly dabble in — and so it felt new and amazing.
-A lot of people who play Cyberpunk I will bet have played games like Cyberpunk.
-That doesn’t make Cyberpunk bad or disappointing.
-They didn’t need to re-invent the wheel to make an enjoyable game.
+A lot of people who play Cyberpunk I will bet have played games like

 --